jon-jacky/Piety/scripts/README.md

 scripts
 =======

-Python scripts that run applications as tasks or jobs with a non-blocking event loop.
-See docstrings (comment headers) and inline comments in each module for directions and explanations:
+Python modules that test and demonstrate the *piety* facilities.
+Most run applications as tasks with the non-blocking *piety* event loop.
+Despite the directory name *scripts*, these are all proper Python modules (with *.py* suffixes and without *#!* lines) that can be imported, or started with *python -m ...*.
+See docstrings (comment headers) and inline comments in each module for directions and explanations.

 - **console_tasks.py**: Creates a console *Session* instance with three *Job* instances: the *pysh* shell, the *ed* line editor, and the *edsel* display editor.
 The application in each job is a *Command* instance, each with its own *reader* method that reads and possibly preprocesses its input.
-  This module is used by the *piety* and *piety_timestamps* scripts.
+  This module is used by the *piety_writers* and *piety_timestamps* scripts.
   It also has a *main* method that runs the session in a simple blocking event loop (instead of using one of the non-blocking event loops).